-College and university educators provide classroom instruction and laboratory training in their areas of expertise.
+College and university professors provide classroom instruction and laboratory training in their areas of expertise.
 They help students apply for internships, plan capstone projects, and prepare for career entry or additional education.
-Postsecondary teachers pursue their own research and publication.
+Postsecondary teachers pursue their own research and publications.
 They also assist with curriculum design, student enrollment efforts, and other administrative duties.

 - Forensic Pathologist